habeeb94/Networking-fundamentals-in-Azure/README.md

 6. Test the Firewall

 7. Cleanup Resources
-Setting up a network environment in Azure with PowerShell

-##### To communicate with Azure subscription with Powershell Deskop for the first time, use the following steps:
+##### To communicate with Azure subscription with Powershell Desktop for the first time, use the following steps:
 1. Open Powershell Desktop as Administrator
 2. Set the Execution Policy (if you haven't already) to allow scripts to run using the code:
 ###### Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser